saecki/live-rename.nvim/README.md

 -- start in insert mode and jump to the end of the word require("live-rename").rename({ insert = true })

--- jump into insert mode and start with an empty word require("live-rename").rename({ text = "", insert = true })
+-- start in insert mode with an empty word require("live-rename").rename({ text = "", insert = true })
 ```